DmitriiShubin/SOLM/README.md

 # SOLM
 Semi-Ortogonal Layered Modulation

-R&D of the technology for increasing the spectral efficiency by 28%
+R&D of the technology for increasing of the spectral efficiency by 28%